LLM-Enhanced Multimodal Fusion for Cross-Domain Sequential Recommendation: Methodology

 \subsection{Prompt with LLM}

-In the CDSR setting, we denote user-item interaction sequences as $X_{item}$ and their corresponding item metadata (e.g., titles and domains) as $T_{info}$.
-As illustrated in ~\cref{fig:prompt}, for each of the items involved in the dataset, a pre-defined template is utilized as language commands for Deepseek-r1~\cite{guo2025deepseek} to generate additional contextual knowledge.
-This approach ensures the relevance, diversity, and richness of item information, which is critical for enhancing the representation of items across multiple domains.
+In the CDSR setting, we denote user–item interaction sequences as $X_{item}$ and their corresponding item metadata (e.g., titles and domains) as $T_{info}$.
+As illustrated in Fig.~\ref{fig:prompt}, for each item in the dataset, a pre-defined template is used as a language command for Deepseek-r1~\cite{guo2025deepseek} to generate additional contextual knowledge.
+This approach ensures the relevance, diversity, and richness of item information, which is critical for enhancing item representations across multiple domains.

-where $P_{n}$ represents the text prompt for generating enriched item representations, which is subsequently used as the input for enhancing item embeddings.
-For each item, we design a unified template as the input command for Deepseek-r1~\cite{guo2025deepseek} to leverage the item's title and description, generating additional contextual knowledge that enriches the item's representation.
-This process requires only item-level metadata, making it scalable and efficient.
+where $P_{n}$ represents the generated text prompt for enriching item representations, which is subsequently used as input for enhancing item embeddings.
+For each item, we design a unified template as the input command for Deepseek-r1~\cite{guo2025deepseek}, leveraging the item's title and description to generate additional contextual knowledge that further enriches the representation.
+This process requires only item-level metadata, making it both scalable and efficient.

-For instance, the template is designed as follows: ``\textit{Generate additional contextual information for an item which is type of [domain] with [title].
+For instance, the template is designed as follows: \textit{``Generate additional contextual information for an item of type [domain] with [title].
 Provide detailed insights and keywords about the item's features.
-The output should include specific attributes, and potential users that could enhance the understanding of the item in a cross-domain recommendation context.}"
+The output should include specific attributes and potential users that could enhance the understanding of the item in a cross-domain recommendation context.''}

-This approach not only augments the item's metadata but also bridges the gap between domains by capturing domain-agnostic features and user preferences.
-By integrating the generated knowledge into the recommendation framework, we enable a more comprehensive and accurate modeling of user behavior across diverse domains.
-The enriched embeddings, combined with our hierarchical attention mechanism, facilitate the effective learning of both intra-domain and cross-domain relationships, ultimately improving the performance of the CDSR system.
+This approach not only augments the item's metadata but also bridges gaps between domains by capturing domain-agnostic features and user preferences.
+By integrating the generated knowledge into the recommendation framework, we enable more comprehensive and accurate modeling of user behavior across diverse domains.
+The enriched embeddings, combined with our hierarchical attention mechanism, facilitate effective learning of both intra-domain and cross-domain relationships, ultimately improving the performance of the CDSR system.